AdamGustavsson/dataLayerMCP/README.md

 Components
 -----------

-1. **MCP Server (Node + TypeScript)** – local process exposing three MCP tools:
+1. **MCP Server (Node + TypeScript)** – local process exposing four MCP tools:
    - `getDataLayer()` – captures the current contents of `window.dataLayer`
    - `getGa4Hits()` – returns all GA4 tracking events recorded from the current page (includes both direct Google Analytics requests and server-side tracking)
    - `getMetaPixelHits()` – returns all Meta Pixel (Facebook Pixel) tracking events recorded from the current page (includes both direct Facebook requests and server-side tracking)
+   - `getNewGTMPreviewEvents()` – returns NEW GTM preview events from Google Tag Assistant (events with numbers greater than the last call)

    Communicates with the Chrome extension via WebSocket (`ws://localhost:57321`).

 2. **Chrome Extension (Manifest V3)** – lets the user attach/detach a tab and provides:
    - Access to the tab's `window.dataLayer`
    - Automatic monitoring and recording of GA4 network requests
-   - Fresh recording per page navigation
+   - Automatic monitoring and recording of Meta Pixel network requests
+   - GTM preview data scraping from Google Tag Assistant (when attached tab is on tagassistant.google.com)

 Quick start
 -----------